 It’s also a good idea to consider any personal development you want to undertake while travelling.
 We’ve put together an article on how travelling will make you better at your job, which may give you a few ideas to get started.

 You can almost guarantee that something unexpected will happen when you’re travelling for a long period of time.
 It could be as small as losing your mobile phone, or as big as having all of your belongings stolen or getting injured.

 Don’t let this fact scare you or stop you from travelling.
 Just make sure you are prepared and have plans in case of any crisis.

 Step 1: get travel insurance

-The first thing you should do is purchase good quality travel insurance.
+The first thing you should do is purchase good quality career break travel insurance.
 Don’t just pick the cheapest.
 Make sure the insurance covers you for the duration of your trip, in all of the countries you intend to visit.

 We recommend World Nomads for travel insurance, as it offers the most flexible and reliable options for backpackers:

 Tip: check the repayment limits for individual items.
 A lot of travel insurance companies have limits of £500 per item, which might not cover cameras and laptops.
 If you do choose travel insurance with smaller limits, consider getting separate insurance for your gadgets.

 Tip: don’t just look at what is covered in the policy, check the insurer’s process for claiming as well.
 Do you have to submit pictures and receipts?
 Can it be done over the internet, or do you need to phone?
 How long does it usually take for a claim to be settled?
 These are all very important questions.